ViswasS/GDP_Group_02/README.md

 c.
 Bias & Fairness Evaluation

-Log evaluation across skin tones / age / gender to show fairness metrics (balanced accuracy, per-group ROC-AUC).
+Log evaluation across skin tones/age/gender to show fairness metrics (balanced accuracy, per-group ROC-AUC).

 ## Interoperability
-The AI-generated outputs should be easily understandable by all types of users doctors, patients, and caregivers.
+The AI-generated outputs should be easily understandable by all types of users: doctors, patients, and caregivers.

 Each triage result must include step-by-step instructions and clear precautionary measures, ensuring users can confidently follow the suggested next steps without medical or technical expertise.

+## Maintainability

+AI models and classification algorithms should be updatable independently, so there’s no need for a complete system reinstall.

+The codebase must remain modular, allowing for easy addition of new disease categories, reporting features, or analytics tools.